 Heroin Addiction Treatment at Soledad House

-At Soledad House, we specialize in women’s addiction treatment, tailoring all of our programs specifically to meet the needs of women in recovery.
+At Soledad House, we specialize in women’s heroin addiction treatment, tailoring all of our programs specifically to meet the needs of women in recovery.
 We use a unique holistic approach that honors each woman’s body, mind, and spirit.
 We provide access to many in-depth tools that promote healing from addiction.
 Those tools include sober living, life skills training, and extended care.
 Finally, our ideal location on the beautiful California coast provides a sunny and healthy atmosphere to nourish a client’s body and spirit, and makes our premier addiction treatment center unique.